 We aim to highlight local conversations, feature communities creating change, and invite our QC public and private sectors to align resources and develop creative, innovative, and entrepreneurial housing opportunities for our most vulnerable residents.

-Current State of QC Housing
+Current State of Affordable Housing in the QC

 The Compilation of Analysis to Impediments to Fair Housing Choice and American Community Survey in 2018, from 2000 to 2017, the Quad Cities has experienced.